-SharePoint 2007 was a dog; SharePoint 2010 was a dressed-up dog; but SharePoint 2013 represented a leap forward, and became more user-friendly, particularly for communicators who produce and manage internal news.
 SharePoint 2016 and Office 365 represented considerable improvement in terms of content management, social and search.
 Office 365, the online, cloud-based version of Microsoft Office, includes SharePoint Online, plus many other solutions and tools, and resembles a true, complex digital workplace solution.